iexcloud/docs/source/using-core-data/getting-core-time-series-financial-data.md

 - [SQL Query with the API](../interacting-with-your-data/querying-data/sql-query-with-the-api.md)

 If want to combine Core Dataset data with data from other datasets, check out [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md).

+If you need to store application data, learn how at [Writing and Fetching a Data Record](../getting-started/writing-and-fetching-a-record.md).